Developments in Islamabad: Margalla Avenue

-The 11 km Margalla Avenue aka Khayaban-e-Margalla runs along the foothills of Margalla Hills and connects Sector B-17 (Sangjani on G.T.
+The 11 km Margalla Avenue runs along the foothills of Margalla Hills and connects Sector B-17 (Sangjani on G.T.
 Road) to Sector D-12 and E-11 (11th Avenue and Khayaban-e-Iqbal Road).
-It is a 6-lane road 15m wide on each side.
+It is a six-lane road, 15m wide on each side.
 The project was completed at a cost of Rs1.8 billion.

 Capital Development Authority prepared PC-I of the project in 2008 with a spirit to protect the green image of the Margalla Hills National Park.
 Construction started in 2017 and the road was opened for public in 2022.
-It facilitates the travelers heading towards Islamabad from the Northern parts of the country to reach the heart of the city within 10 minutes.
-It also facilitates those who have to commute daily from areas like Taxila, Wah Cantt, Hassan Abdal, Haripur to various parts of the federal capital.
+It facilitates the travelers heading towards Islamabad from the northern parts of the country to reach the heart of the city within 10 minutes.
+It also facilitates those who have to commute daily from areas like Taxila, Wah Cantt, Hasan Abdal, Haripur to various parts of the federal capital.

+Margalla Avenue will further be extended 3.5 km to the M-1 motorway by the end of 2024.